haditariq/react-native-firebase-storage-ImageUpload/README.md

     }

-# my complete code this is all you need
+# Code all you need after installation
     import React, {Component} from 'react';
     import {Platform,StyleSheet, Text, View, TouchableOpacity, Image} from 'react-native';
     import firebase from "firebase";